Babar the Elephant: Influence and legacy

 Babar, who likes to wear a bright green suit, introduces a very French form of Western civilization to the elephants, and they soon dress in Western attire.
 The attention to stylish clothing perhaps reflects the fact that the original publisher of the books was Editions du Jardin des Modes, owned by Condé-Nast.
 The Babar books were the first Condé-Nast publications not specifically about fashion.

 Author Maurice Sendak described the innovations of Jean de Brunhoff:

 Like an extravagant piece of poetry, the interplay between few words and many pictures, commonly called the picture book, is a difficult, exquisite, and most easily collapsible form that few have mastered....Jean de Brunhoff was a master of this form.
 Between 1931 and 1937 he completed a body of work that forever changed the face of the illustrated book.

 The series has over 100 licensees worldwide, and the "Babar" brand has a multi-generational following.
 There are 12 Babar stores in Japan.
 A global cultural phenomenon, whose fans span generations, Babar stands along with Disney's Mickey Mouse as one of the most recognized children's characters in the world.
 There are now over 30,000 Babar publications in over 17 languages, and over 8 million books have been sold.
 Laurent de Brunhoff's Babar's Yoga for Elephants is a top seller in the U.S. with over 100,000 copies sold to date.
 The Babar series of books are recommended reading on former First Lady Laura Bush's national reading initiative list.
 All 78 episodes of the TV series are broadcast in 30 languages in over 150 countries, making Babar one of the largest distributed animation shows in history.
 Babar has been a perennial favourite for years at the White House Easter Egg Roll.

 Since 2001, the Babar franchise has been owned by Corus Entertainment's Nelvana in conjunction with the artist, Clifford Ross.

 Babar made a nameless appearance in The New Traveller's Almanac (part of The League of Extraordinary Gentlemen series).
 Babar and his elephants escort Mina Murray and Allan Quatermain through the African jungle.
 Mina considers them "civilized and gentle", but Allan denies that their leader is really wearing a crown.

 In the 1988 comedy film Coming to America, the Joffer royal family have a pet elephant named "Babar".
 In 1993, de Brunhoff's elephant inspired the BaBar experiment, an international hadron physics collaboration based in the SLAC National Accelerator Laboratory at Stanford University.

+In 2008-2009 the Morgan Library & Museum held an exhibition which focused artwork titled Drawing Babar: Early Drafts and Watercolors.